What and how much does an elephant eat?

 Elephants also enjoy eating fruit such as bananas or oranges, but they don’t get very many because these foods are high in sugar content and difficult to digest.

-Some common fruits that elephants enjoy include bananas, mangoes, papayas and pineapples.
+Some common fruits that elephants like to eat include bananas, mangoes, papayas, and pineapples.